 But turns out my trainer was onto something.
 While caffeine has health benefits (drinking lots of it has been found to reduce your risk of conditions like type 2 Diabetes and Parkinson’s disease), overdoing it on the java can impact weight loss—and even make you gain weight!
 Here’s why.

-Why drinking too much caffeine can stall weight loss
+Why drinking too much caffeine can stall weight loss.

 “One thing this hormone is very good at storing is fat in your midsection,” says Dr. Vincent M. Pedre.
-“Keeping insulin elevated can make your cells less sensitive to its ‘signal’; this is called insulin resistance.
-To lose weight and keep it off, you want your cells to be the complete opposite—insulin sensitive.
+“Keeping insulin elevated can make your cells less sensitive to its ‘signal’; this is insulin resistance.
+To lose weight and keep it off, you want your cells to be the opposite—insulin sensitive.

-Short-term disruptions in insulin sensitivity and blood glucose levels, which lead to weight gain in the form of increased abdominal fat, then deposits a feed-forward mechanism in your abdomen that propels the forces of weight gain, even as blood sugar levels may have normalized with long-term caffeine consumption.”
+Short-term disruptions in insulin sensitivity and blood glucose levels, which lead to weight gain in the form of increased abdominal fat, then deposit a feed-forward mechanism in your abdomen that propels the forces of weight gain, even as blood sugar levels may have normalized with long-term caffeine consumption.”

 While the effects will be more dramatic if you chug seven cups of coffee, some people are affected by as little as two cups.
 It all depends on how quickly your body metabolizes caffeine.
 For slow metabolizers, the caffeine hangs out in their system for longer and is more likely to spike their blood sugar levels and cause health problems.
 Meanwhile, fast metabolizers can absorb the antioxidants more quickly without negative effects.